Canon M50 vs Leica M10-R

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M50 and Leica M10-R and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The M10-R is a recent model that features in the current product line-up of Leica.
-In contrast, the M50 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the M50 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M50 was succeeded by the Canon M50 Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the M50 and M10-R can be found, respectively, in the Canon M50 Manual (free pdf) or the online Leica M10-R Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon M50 and the Leica M10-R?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.